b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy/Sealing.md

 &nbsp;

 Here's the long, spicy bit.
-I've added some line breaks for readability, but this is copied directly from the above link:
+I've added line breaks for readability, but this is copied directly from the above link:

 > *Emma Smith struggled with JS’s new marriages in the months leading up to July 1843.
 Since the beginning of 1843, ==JS was sealed to at least thirteen additional wives, most of whom were married to him without Emma’s knowledge==.*
 >